ziggymax/devops-tut-handson/README.md

-# A Hands-On Tutorial and Guide to DevOps Concepts and Related Tools
+# A Hands-On Tutorial to DevOps Concepts and Related Tools
 A hands-on tutorial/guide for gettings started with DevOps, written in LaTeX.